mattkrick/react-async-hoc/README.md

 Some 3rd party vendors don't make npm packages for their scripts & you must load them from a url.
 This really sucks, but it's usually to comply with regulations (Stripe.js, ReCaptcha, etc.)
 For example, with Stripe, instead of adding a script tag, you can use this & then get `window.Stripe` as a prop.
+You can also return a method (or a promisified method) instead of the whole global object.
 Yay modularity & lazy loading!

 ##Usage